prateekgupta22195/free-memory-android/README.md

 - **Delete Duplicate Files**: Identify and remove duplicate files to free up storage space.
 - **Select and Delete Multiple Photos and Videos**: Easily select and delete multiple photos and videos to reclaim storage.
+- **Supports Dark Theme**: Depends upon the phone if dark mode is on then theme of the App will be dark as well.

 ## Technologies Used